-- Is the name of the person who prepared the document required for recording purposes?
+- Is the name and address of the preparer required for recording purposes?

-- Can you tell me if there are any liens/mortgages/encumbrances on a piece of property?
+- Can you inform me of any liens, mortgages, or encumbrances on a specific property?

 - Who owns a certain property?

-- Will you check to see if a deed of trust has been released?
+- Can you check to see if a deed of trust has been released?

 - What was the selling price for a property?